 Several species of albatross follow the vessel into the westerlies, along with storm petrels, shearwaters, and diving petrels.

-The Falkland (Malvinas) Islands offer an abundance of wildlife.
-These islands are largely unknown gems, the site of a 1982 war between the UK and Argentina.
-Not only do various species of bird live here, but chances are great you’ll see both Peale’s dolphins and Commerson’s dolphins in the surrounding waters.
+Largely unknown gems, the Falkland Islands (Islas Malvinas) offer an abundance of wildlife.
+Various species of birds live here and chances are great you’ll see both Peale’s dolphins and Commerson’s dolphins in the surrounding waters.

 During this segment of the voyage, you may visit the following sites: